mattdabit/landmarks/README.md

 <img src="images/model_metrics_comparison.png"/>

-The traditional machine learning models did not perform to satisfaction, but they do provide a solid baseline.
+The traditional machine learning models did performed very well in terms of average precision and provide a solid baseline.
 Our target metric for this project is average precision.
-We see that the Random Forest and Gradient Boosting models both perform the best here.
+We see that the Random Forest and Logistic Regression models both perform the best here.
-Now without any tuning, a score of <0.3 in average precision was very exciting.
-My larger goal will be to move to a deep learnign model but it may be nice to tune the Random Forest and Gradient Boosting models as a comparison
+Now without any tuning, a score of <0.68 in average precision was very exciting.
+My larger goal will be to move to a deep learning model but it may be nice to tune the Random Forest and Logistic Regression models as a comparison

 ### Feature importance